Flat roof insurance for a property with a full or partially flat roof

 - Cover at standard rates for a variety of non-standard construction materials

-- We can insure flat roofs even if the rest of your property is non-standard construction
+- We can insure unusual roof types even if the rest of your property is standard

 - Recent repairs can also be covered